 From Spring Directly to Winter – Life’s Tragedies…

-After his studies, Ip Man returned home to Foshan, got married, had children, and ran the wildly successful family business.
+After his studies, Ip Man returned home to Foshan, got married, had children, and ran a wildly successful family business.

 His life was great – plenty of money and plenty of time for Kung Fu.